 Our Implementation for our Religion and World Views Curriculum

 Our RE lessons are based on a big question each half term., we make connections and collect clues to help us to answer the big question.
 Our work is concept driven and we often focus on key words to develop religious literacy and equip us with the skills we need to discuss religion.
 We don't use individual books to record our work as we are instead developing the skills needed to access Religious Education like debating and group work, however you can see samples of our lessons in our class big books.
-We currently learn about Christianity and Judaism in Key Stage One, Christianity, Hinduism, Sikhism, Islam and Judaism in Key Stage Two.
-We are also introduced to Humanism as a non-religious world view with sessions in both key stages.
+We currently learn about Christianity, the Jewish Faith and Islam in Key Stage One, Christianity, Hindu Dharma, Sikhi, Islam and the Jewish Faith in Key Stage Two.
+We are also introduced to Humanism as a non-religious world view with sessions in both key stages delivered as a theme and alongside other learning to make a comparison.
 We may also consider different religions alongside global learning and interfaith projects.

 The impact of our Religion and World Views Curriculum